Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: RELATED WORK

-As RS have become more sophisticated and finely tuned for predictive accuracy (e.g., \cite{wu2022survey}), a growing concern is that over-personalization produces \textit{"filter bubbles"}: the system infers user preferences, ranks content accordingly, and based on the clicks it elicits, creating a feedback loop where past behavior narrows future exposure and suppresses alternatives.
-Such narrowing increases vulnerability to misinformation by removing countervailing sources \cite{pariser2011filter, nguyen2014exploring, adamopoulos2014over}.
-For users, filter bubbles compress the range of encountered information, leading to boredom, predictable feeds, and disengagement \cite{aridor2020deconstructing}.
-HCI and RS communities have long cautioned that "being accurate is not enough", which can mask user isolation while inflating satisfaction metrics \cite{zhang2024see, wang2022user}.
+As RS become increasingly optimized for predictive accuracy (e.g., \cite{wu2022survey}), concerns grow that over-personalization produces \textit{“filter bubbles”}: algorithms infer preferences from past behavior, rank content accordingly, and elicit further engagement that reinforces those same patterns.
+This feedback loop can narrow exposure, suppress alternatives, and heighten vulnerability to misinformation by removing countervailing sources \cite{pariser2011filter, nguyen2014exploring, adamopoulos2014over}.
+For users, this often leads to predictable or stagnant feeds and fewer opportunities for exploration \cite{aridor2020deconstructing}.
+HCI and RS communities have long cautioned that accuracy alone can mask experiential isolation while inflating satisfaction metrics \cite{zhang2024see, wang2022user}.